ricardobrg/website/src/docs/cookbook/design/fonts.md

 {{site.alert.note}}
-  Check out the [google_fonts][] package for direct access to almost 1000 open-sourced font families.
+  Check out the [google_fonts][] package for direct access to over 1,000 open-sourced font families.
+{{site.alert.end}}

+{{site.alert.note}}
+  For another approach to using custom fonts, especially if you want to re-use one font over multiple projects, see [Export fonts from a package][].
 {{site.alert.end}}

 Flutter works with custom fonts and you can apply a custom